The International Trade Blog International Sales & Marketing

 If you do decide that the benefits of exporting to India outweigh the considerations, the best thing about exploring the opportunities to export to India is knowing you don’t need to go it alone.
 You can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions and chambers of commerce.

 The first place to go for help is your local and in-country U.S. Commercial Service offices.
 The Commercial Service’s seven in-country offices offer U.S. exporters business partners in India—boots on the ground in the country—and include representation by an agent, distributor or partner who can provide essential local knowledge and contacts critical for your success.
 You can learn more about in-country offices in our article, Tapping into the U.S. Commercial Service's In-Country Offices.

 DECs across the country can help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth and create jobs.
 DEC members also serve as mentors to new exporters and provide advice to small companies interested in exporting to India.

 Sponsored by state and local trade offices as well as commercial service offices, trade missions are a great way to get introduced to and network with contacts.
 Check into them.

 The ITA is an excellent resource to help you combat problems.
 Staff at the ITA are resident experts in advocating for U.S. businesses of all sizes, customizing their services to help solve your trade dilemmas as efficiently as possible.
 If you find yourself caught in an unfair international trade situation, the ITA is a valuable resource that can expeditiously help you understand and solve your problems.
-The ITA makes it easy to report a trade barrier, even allowing you submit your report online.
+The ITA makes it easy to report a trade barrier, even allowing you to submit your report online.

 U.S.-India Chambers of Commerce

-Chambers of commerce may be resource when exporting to India.
-You can learn more about various chambers and how they can help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.
+Chambers of commerce may be a resource when exporting to India.
+You can learn more about various chambers and how they may help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.